Praveenmvit/UART_16550_Interface_design_/README.md

 -> This bit must be set in order to access the DLL and DLM registers which program the division constants for the baud rate divider.
 -> As these registers occupy the same locations as the THR and RHR, DLAB must be zero to access these other registers.

+## APPLICATIONS
+-> Used to print debug messages from embedded systems to PCs.
+-> Communication with wireless modules like: Bluetooth, Wi-Fi and GSM/GPRS.
+-> Sensors (IMUs, temperature, pressure, etc.) often interface using UART when SPI/I2C is not feasible.